OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Broker.md

 Assessable | no
 Speciality / Note | In contrast to the course elements "Topic assignment" and "Enrolment", all participants can specify several topics with priorities in the course element "Topic Broker".
 OpenOlat then creates assignments based on these topic and prioritization requests.

-With the "Topic exchange" course module, a registration process for a topic is completed in 2 steps:<br>
+With the "Topic exchange" course element, a registration process for a topic is completed in 2 steps:<br>
 1. Step: All participants indicate their preferred topics and prioritization.<br>
 2. Step: The topics are assigned to the participants.